-This guide introduces you to the CAD Import Module, which adds support for importing several 3D CAD file formats into the COMSOL modeling environment.
-It also provides a robust platform, including repair and defeaturing tools, to prepare the geometry for multiphysics modeling.
+This guide introduces you to LiveLinkTM for SOLIDWORKS®, which provides three possibilities for applying multiphysics analysis in the development of your designs.
+To begin with, it includes the One Window interface that embeds the COMSOL modeling environment into the SOLIDWORKS® user interface.
+Furthermore, you can synchronize geometries between SOLIDWORKS® and the COMSOL Desktop® when running them side-by-side.
+Finally, the product adds support for importing several 3D CAD file formats into your COMSOL models.
+Regardless of the way you bring CAD designs into COMSOL, with LiveLinkTM you have a robust platform, including repair and defeaturing tools, to prepare the geometry for multiphysics modeling.
 The detailed tutorials that follow start you off with becoming efficient in using the provided functionality.